newjerseyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Irreconcilable differences

 As seen above, the grounds for divorce and annulment are very different.
 The reasons for annulment are more limited and specific.
-Meanwhile, divorce grounds give spouses more leeway, especially when the ground stated is irreconcilable differences,
+Meanwhile, divorce grounds give spouses more leeway, especially when the grounds stated are irreconcilable differences.

-Finally, legal protections/considerations.
-In annulment proceedings, a judge may order child support, visitation, and custody, and in a few scenarios, alimony.
-It is not possible to obtain a court order for equitable distribution of marital property if it is not a divorce case.
-Although each party retains what belongs or belonged to them when the marriage was contracted, the court may divide properties under contract law.
+Finally, legal protections/considerations; In annulment proceedings, a judge may order child support, visitation, custody, and alimony in a few scenarios.
+Obtaining a court order for equitable distribution of marital property may prove impossible if it is not a divorce case.
+Although each party generally retains what belongs to them when the marriage was contracted, the court may divide property under contract law.
 In contrast, divorce proceedings do not have such restrictions.

 Is an Annulment Cheaper Than Divorce In New Jersey?

-Whether the cost to dissolve a marital or civil union will be higher or lower primarily depends on if there are objections to the case, or facts of the case, that will prolong court proceedings.
-The cost of annulment is not less than that of a divorce in New Jersey but it cannot be said that it is greater either.
-This cost differs on a case-to-case basis.
-For example, an uncontested divorce, which is usually less expensive versus an annulment, where litigation is required to prove grounds and which may be expensive.
-Also, when the divorce issues involve children (custody, support, visitation), or there is complexity in proving the grounds of annulment, then the cost of litigation will be more considerable.
+Whether the cost to dissolve a marital or civil union will be higher or lower depends on whether there are objections to the case or facts of the case, which may prolong court proceedings.
+Annulment costs may not be less than those of a divorce in New Jersey, but it cannot be said that it is greater.
+This cost differs on a case-by-case basis.
+For example, an uncontested divorce is usually less expensive than an annulment, where litigation is required to prove grounds, and which may be expensive.
+Also, when the divorce issues involve children (custody, support, visitation), or there is complexity in establishing the grounds of annulment, then the cost of litigation will be more considerable.

 What is an Uncontested Divorce in New Jersey?